markjnkim/es_mod/01-html/content/step-6-reach-out.md

 >**Pause**: What are a few reasons why inline styling is considered a bad practice?

->**Answer**: Principle of single responsibility is a doctrine in computer science for best practice design patterns that in this case would suggest that styling should be in the style sheet and HTML should be left for purely HTML markup purposes.
-This way if a style needs to be changed, we would go to the style sheets and not in the markup.
-Also note that reassignment of a CSS property isn't possible for inline styling since external style sheet references are over written by embedded and then inline styles respectively.
+>**Answer**: Principle of single responsibility is a doctrine in computer science for best practice [design patterns](https://en.wikipedia.org/wiki/Software_design_pattern) that in this case would suggest that styling should be in the style sheet and HTML should be left for purely HTML markup purposes.
+This way, if a style needs to be changed, we would go to the style sheets and not the markup.
+Also note that reassignment of a CSS property isn't possible for inline styling since external style sheet references are overwritten inline styles.

 In this next styling step we will give the `<iframe>` a height and width.
 Please add this rule to the style sheet.